SMIA > Data & Tools > Observación de la Tierra

 Central African Republic

-Reference Date: 19-March-2024
+Reference Date: 15-July-2026

 FOOD SECURITY SNAPSHOT

-About 2 million people acutely food insecure
+About 2 million people estimated to be severely acute food insecure in 2026

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.